 A short essay, “Forgiveness,” published first in AGNI, was reprinted in The Best Spiritual Writing, 2013.

-Hill’s essay on the Irish fiction writer, Maeve Brennan, will appear in Nine Irish Lives, edited by Mark Bailey, March 2018.
+Hill’s essay on the Irish fiction writer Maeve Brennan is published in Nine Irish Lives, edited by Mark Bailey, March 2018.